 The Transformative Year for the Lifestyle Change

 But you know how it is when you hit a wall.
-That’s the time you realise that you need to do something more.
-That there’s a room for improvement.
-You just need to have a more defined vision of what you want to do..
+That’s the time you realize that you need to do something more.
+That there’s room for improvement.
+You just need to have a more defined vision of what you want to do.
 And that’s what happened to me this year.

 This coming year, I have come up with more clear and defined goals for the coming year.
 And no, I still haven’t created schedules.
 LOL.